arthur-albuquerque/letter-to-the-editor_BMJ_heparin_COVID/README.md

     *Vuorre M, Curley JP.
 Curating Research Assets: A Tutorial on the Git Version Control System.
 Advances in Methods and Practices in Psychological Science 2018;1:219–36.* [https://doi.org/10.1177%2F2515245918754826](https://doi.org/10.1177%2F2515245918754826)

-       After cloning this repository, open the `letter-to-the-editor_BMJ_heparin_COVID.Rproj` file and you will be able to run all files.
+       After cloning this repository, please open the `letter-to-the-editor_BMJ_heparin_COVID.Rproj` file and you will be able to properly run the `analysis.R` file.
 2. We used the R package [{renv}](https://rstudio.github.io/renv/) to make this R project as reproducible as possible.
 In summary, {renv} guarantees that all required R packages for this project are downloaded to your computer in the necessary versions.
 Please check their ["Get Started" vignette](https://rstudio.github.io/renv/articles/renv.html) in case you would like to learn more about it.